-Our cases are initially handled by the law firm Advokatfirman Lindahl to guarantee independent handling of cases.
+Our cases are initially handled by Starck & Partner to guarantee independent handling of cases.
 Our internal contact persons may then take over the case from the initial case managers.
 See more information and contact details under "6.1 Contact information for case managers"